smartdataHQ/cxs/docs/migration-template.md

 ## Key Principles

-These principles are derived from our [First Principles and Directives](first-principles.md):
+These principles are derived from our [First Principles and Directives](first-principles.md) and aligned with our [Kubernetes & GitOps standards](k8s-standards.md):

 ### 1. **Abstract Reusable Patterns**
 **Critical:** Keep general information in root documentation, service docs minimal.